asmyio/asmyio/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I love to use Python, JavaScript, SQL, Bash / Unix commands everyday.

-I used to be known as the whole IT department.
+- ⚡ Fun fact: I used to be known as the whole IT department.
-Currently interested in Business Analytics & Data Engineering.
+- 🌱 Currently pursuing Masters in Business Adminstration (M.B.A.
+Business Analytics).